UStAEnts/terminal-server/README.md

 Parameters are expressed in the form `{{name}}` and relate directly to the schemas.
 The schemas a `RegExp` expressions containing named capturing groups that will be substituted into the commands.
 As shown, the command `demo-with-params` will take a lower case alphabetic string and substitute it into the command to form a final output.

+## Packets

+Packets are in the format `command:params`.
+Parameters are defined by the schema regex.
+To issue a command with no parameters you send `command:`.
+The colon is always required.
+For example to execute the two commands shown you would issue packets with `demo:` and `demo:a`.

 ## Logging

 All commands including `stdout` will be logged to the result.